jameesy/Emoji-Match/README.md

 ### I WANT TO PLAY IT!
 Alright, alright!
 Steady mate!
-Play it on my Codepen --->https://codepen.io/JABedford/pen/vRrvwE
+Play it on my Codepen --->https://codepen.io/JABedford/pen/vRrvwE I will host it on my website as and when, but for now Codepen will do!

 ### About
 The Emoji Match game is coursework for the Udacity Front-End Nanodegree.
 I was provided with a basic HTML and CSS file, and given a product specification and the rest is left up to the participant.
 I decided to go with Emojis as it was a bit more aesthetic than the standard icons provided.